Lib Dem victory in Tiverton and Honiton by-election deals blow to Boris Johnson

 He spoke directly to the prime minister and called on him to go, saying: “Your behaviour Mr Johnson, makes a mockery of leadership.
 By any measure, you are unfit to lead.”

+Meanwhile in Wakefield, Labour secured a win over the Conservatives - inflicting a double defeat on Boris Johnson’s party.
+Simon Lightwood also used his victory speech to criticise the prime minister.

+He warned: “Boris Johnson your contempt for this country is no longer tolerated.”

-The win for the Liberal Democrats will raise serious questions for prime minister Boris Johnson, who insisted on Thursday that he would not step down even if he lost both by-elections.
+The wins for Labour and the Liberal Democrats will raise serious questions for Mr Johnson, who insisted on Thursday that he would not step down even if he lost both by-elections.

-Tory MPs warned before the result that a loss in Tiverton would “be a disaster” and would be “a loss of authority” in Mr Johnson.
+Tory MPs warned before the result that a loss in Tiverton would “be a disaster” and would mean “a loss of authority” in Mr Johnson.

 Liberal Democrat leader Sir Ed Davey reacted to the results, saying: “This should be a wake-up call for all those Conservative MPs propping up Boris Johnson.
 They cannot afford to ignore this result.”